Joaquín Torres-García: 1900

-1901–1909

-Miguel Utrillo wrote an article entitled "Joaquin Torres-Garcia, Decorator", which was published in Pèl i Ploma with a portrait by Ramon Casas, photographs of several paintings by Torres-García (one on the magazine's cover) and his first article, "Impressions".
+Torres-García’s first significant success came with a solo exhibition at the Salon La Vanguardia Gallery.
+The exhibition drew attention, and Miguel Utrillo wrote a review titled "Joaquín Torres-García, Decorator," which was featured in Pèl i Ploma.
+The review was accompanied by a portrait of Torres-García by Ramon Casas, photographs of several of his paintings—one of which graced the cover of the magazine—and his first article, "Impressions."

 In 1903, Antoni Gaudí commissioned Torres-García to create stained-glass windows for the Palma Cathedral.
-"One of the key events in his career was his intervention (between 1902 and 1905) in the High Altar of the Cathedral of Palma de Majorca, a masterpiece of Spanish Gothic, for which he made the lateral stained glass windows and the small rose window in the apse.
-His interpretation, of the Marian symbols ... from the Song of Songs — in the words of Baltasar Coll Tomas — is one of the many dialogues proposed by Torres ... these symbols ... will be reinterpreted in every stage of Torres's long career: the sun, the moon, the star, the well, the garden, the tower, the temple."
-He was also commissioned for murals for the Church of San Agustin, the Church of the Divina Pastora, and the Torre del Campanar house.
+This project, spanning from 1902 to 1905, became a key event in his career.
+Torres-García worked on the Cathedral of Palma de Majorca, a Spanish Gothic masterpiece, crafting the lateral stained-glass windows and the small rose window in the apse.
+His interpretation of Marian symbols – the sun, the moon, the star, the well, the garden, the tower, the temple – were themes he revisited throughout his career.
+Following this, Torres-García received numerous commissions for murals, including work for the Church of San Agustin, the Church of the Divina Pastora, and the Torre del Campanar house.

-Eugeni d'Ors, who coined the term noucentisme, praised artworks which Torres-García exhibited at the Sala Parés and the Cercle de Sant Lluc in 1903.
-D'Ors wrote the programme for Torres-García's show at the Galeries Dalmau in 1912 and frequently referred to his work in La Ben Plantada, a book summarizing the movement.
-Torres-García was not an adherent of D'Ors, however; his evolution was apparent in two texts published before the development of noucentisme around 1910: "Augusta et Augusta" (1904) and "La nostra ordinacio I el nostre cami" (1907).
-In classicism, he searched for a model of order, a language, and a cultural reference to overcome realism and develop Catalan art with universal proportions.
-Torres-García separated from the noucentista artists Sunyer, Canals, Aragay, and D'Ors.
+Eugenio d'Ors, the originator of the term Noucentisme, lauded the works of Torres-García displayed at the Sala Parés in 1903.
+He wrote a text for Torres-García's exhibition at the Galeries Dalmau in 1912 and often mentioned his work in 'La Ben Plantada,' a book epitomizing the noucentisme movement.
+However, Torres-García did not align himself with D'Ors' views.
+His divergence was evident in two texts he published before the emergence of noucentisme around 1910: "Augusta et Augusta" (1904) and "La nostra ordinacio I el nostre cami" (1907).
+In classicism, Torres-García sought a model for order, a language, and a cultural reference point that would enable him to transcend realism and develop Catalan art on a universal scale.
+He eventually distanced himself from noucentista artists like Sunyer, Canals, Aragay, and D'Ors.

-He began teaching art in 1907, and "gradually became involved with an experimental school Colegio Mont d'Or founded by his friend the progressive educator Joan Palau Vera.
-Contrary to the academic expectations of the day, at Mount D'Or here were no copies from casts, prints, or books; drawing went directly to reality: all the common objects of the house from the kitchen to the laboratory were paraded in front of students, as well as leaves, fruits, fish, flowers, animals.
-The vocabulary of his Universal Constructivism was developed as an exercise in progressive pedagogy."
-Torres-García married the Catalan Manuela Piña i Rubíes in 1909, and the couple had four children.
-They included Eduardo Díaz Yepes (es), who married the artist Olimpia Torres (es) – their daughter was the ceramicist Eva Díaz Torres.
+In 1907, Torres-García began his teaching career and soon became involved with the experimental school Colegio Mont d'Or, founded by his friend and progressive educator Joan Palau Vera.
+Breaking away from the conventional academic methods of the time, Colegio Mont d'Or eschewed traditional copy exercises from casts, prints, or books.
+Instead, drawing lessons were grounded in direct observation of reality, using common household objects, leaves, fruits, fish, flowers, and animals.
+This approach laid the groundwork for the vocabulary of his Universal Constructivism, emerging as a progressive pedagogical exercise.

+Torres-García married Manolita Piña i Rubíes in 1908.
+The couple had four children who were also notable artists, two girls named Olimpia Torres and Ifigenia and two boys named Augusto Torres and Horacio Torres.